-USU admits both current USU undergraduate students as well as transfer students into it's MAcc program.
+USU admits both current USU undergraduate students as well as transfer students into its MAcc program.
 USU undergraduate students who wish to take MAcc classes concurrently with their undergraduate work are designated as PAcc students.
 Information for the Professional Accounting Program (PAcc) can be found by click on the button below.

 Students wishing to apply to the MAcc program should meet the following requirements: